10 actions

 This guide was designed to give you real, actionable ways to grow your confidence and your craft, no matter where you’re starting from.

-That’s exactly why I created 10 Actions Beginner Poets Need to Take to Improve Their Work—a free workbook with practical steps to help you grow your voice.
+I created 10 Actions Beginner Poets Need to Take to Improve Their Work for w riters who want to improve their work, without the overwhelm.

 Inside you’ll get: